Nkereuwem03/cypress-automation/README.md

   Use of custom commands and fixtures for maintainability.
 - **Clear test naming:**
   Suites and tests are named for clarity and reporting.

 ---

+## Continuous Integration

+This project uses [GitHub Actions](https://github.com/features/actions) to automatically run Cypress tests on every push and pull request to the `main` branch.
+Test results and Mochawesome reports are uploaded as workflow artifacts, and notifications are sent to Slack.

+You can view the workflow file in [`.github/workflows/cypress.yml`](.github/workflows/cypress.yml).

+---